-Providing students with an individual iPad in a 1-to-1 environment provides an opportunity to enhance each students overall learning experience.
+Students with an individual iPad in a 1-to-1 environment provides an opportunity to enhance each students overall learning experience.
 Utilizing the iPads at St. John's Jesuit gives students the access to learn anywhere, anytime - both in classrooms and at home.
 This 1-to-1 personalized learning also narrows the digital divide between students and promotes responsible use of today's ever changing technologies.

-All iPads remain property of St. John's Jesuit High School and Academy until the student has graduated and are subject to the same acceptable use guidelines as all other St. John's Jesuit provided electronic devices.
-All applications (apps), files and documents stored on the iPad are the property of St. John's Jesuit.
 St. John's Jesuit reserves the right to confiscate and search a student's iPad to ensure compliance with the Acceptable Use Policy.
 Students in violation of the Acceptable Use Policy may be subject to but not limited to; disciplinary action, repossession, overnight confiscation, removal of content.
 In the event of repossession or confiscation, completion of all class work remains the responsibility of the student.
 St. John's Jesuit is not responsible for the financial loss of any personal files that are deleted.